bigoldcat123/faithea-project/README.md

 -  Tls ✅
 -  http2 ✅
 -  WebSocket Support for h2 and http1.1 ✅
--  Further improve the implementation of WS 💼
+-  Further improve the implementation of WS ✅
+-  add type abstraction for handler and guard ✅

 - impl `deref` for `Json` ✅
 - add comment for `static_map` ✅